car-r/astro-pickleball/src/pages/blog/12-pickleball-tips-for-beginners.md

 Knowing the score at all times will also help with your shot selection.
 If the score is 7-9 and you’re on serve, maybe you shouldn’t go for a big serve and just try to get it in.
 The same can be said the other way around.
 Say the score is 9-7-2 and the other team is serving, theres a good chance they’re going to try and just keep the serve in and not go for a big shot.
 You can anticipate this and plan on hitting a strong return.

 Your opponents and parter will thank you for keeping track of the score.
 You’ll end up being more calm and prepared going into each and every point.
+Understanding basic pickleball scoring and <a href="/blog/pickleball-rules">pickleball rules</a> will take your game surprisingly far!

 ## Get to the Net